Numbering System

 Accordingly, students can register for subjects more appropriately and systematically from a comprehensive perspective.

-● Students can compare the subjects of Osaka University with those of other universities.
+● Students can compare the subjects of the University of Osaka with those of other universities.

-Students can find the fields of subjects and registration system of subjects offered by other universities that use a course numbering system and compare them with the subjects of Osaka University.
+Students can find the fields of subjects and registration system of subjects offered by other universities that use a course numbering system and compare them with the subjects of the University of Osaka.

 Even if a university adopts different rules or procedures of numbering, students can obtain information of the subjects offered by the university simply by following the university’s method of numbering that is open to the public.

-Each course number of Osaka University consists of a combination of 11 numerals and letters.
+Each course number of the University of Osaka consists of a combination of 11 numerals and letters.

 *Example of course number (Spaces are inserted for ease of reading here, and are not included in actual course numbers.)